 “No one really expects a town the size of Macon to support professional theatre,” Davison says.
 “We are proving that great theatre is valued by people even if they don’t live in a metropolitan area.”
 The Macon area has a strong history of live theatre, having supported the local community theater group for over 30 years.
 Even before that, touring theatre and opera companies made regular stops in Macon going back into the 1800’s.
 When Maples Rep opened, giving patrons a chance to see modern professional theatre, many embraced the company immediately.
 In the next few years, as more people learned about Maples Rep, audiences grew.

 A ten-year renovation project on the historic Royal Theatre (circa 1889) has provided an excellent facility in which to experience live theatre in an intimate setting: a large lobby (which doubles as a banquet hall and party room, complete with full kitchen) paired with a handicapped-accessible, 316-seat theatre.
+The most recent remodel in 2021 brought a fresh face to the historic building.

 Besides audiences, actors and technicians also enjoy returning to Maples Repertory Theatre.
 Most productions feature multiple returning actors; the stage and costume crews have a similarly-low rate of turnover.
 Many of the actors have become local favorites, and their return each summer is eagerly anticipated by Maples Rep’s audience.